- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 Hence, applicants without the prerequisites in economics or political science are strongly urged to complete them before starting the program (say, by taking summer courses), and to state clearly in their application cover letter how they plan to do this.

-- 2. Am I eligible for the Master of Public Policy and Administration or the Diploma program if I lack an undergraduate degree with B+ average or better?
+- 2. Am I eligible for the Master of Public Policy and Administration if I lack an undergraduate degree with B+ average or better?

-The basic academic requirement for admission to the Master of Public Policy and Administration or the graduate Diplomas in is an undergraduate degree with at least a B+ average, as calculated on the last 10 credits (twenty single-semester courses).
+The basic academic requirement for admission to the Master of Public Policy and Administration is an honours bachelor’s degree, or the equivalent, with at least a B+ average, as calculated on the last 10 credits (twenty single-semester courses).
 Please note, however, that simply satisfying the basic academic requirement does not guarantee admission.

 Under certain conditions, the School of Public Policy and Administration will consider applications from individuals who do not satisfy the basic academic requirement.